54shady/mygentoo/README.md

-# mygentoo
-All the stuffs about my gentoo linux
+# All the stuffs about my gentoo linux

-copy the kde4 to the ~/.kde4
-copy the config to the ~/.config
+	copy all the file to the same directory etc is /etc

-sudo emerge -uDN @world
-sudo emerge -c
-revdep-rebuild
+	user is /home/your_local_user_name or /root
+	usr is /usr
+	var is /var